datacarpentry/image-processing/_episodes/04-drawing.md

 The next series of episodes covers a basic toolkit of skimage operators.
 With these tools,
-we will be able to create programs to perform simple analyses of images based on changes in color or shape.
+we will be able to create programs to perform simple analyses of images based on changes in colour or shape.

 ## Drawing on images